Mar 2026 • Savings • Pet Care

 When you run out of a medication and need it immediately, you are buying from wherever is most convenient at full price.
 There is no time to compare, no flexibility on timing, and no way to wait for a better price.
 You just need it now.

 That pattern — running low, buying in a rush, paying more — adds up.
 For a dog on year-round flea prevention and a monthly heartworm pill, even a modest price difference per purchase becomes meaningful across twelve months.
+And it is almost always avoidable.

 What I changed